wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

-##### 12

-*   Agreement between Meridian Energy Limited and Mackenzie Irrigation Company Limited, dated 31 October 2006, entitled ""Agreement in relation to the allocation of water for irrigation"".
+*   12 Agreement between Meridian Energy Limited and Mackenzie Irrigation Company Limited, dated 31 October 2006, entitled Agreement in relation to the allocation of water for irrigation.

 ---